 Defending Against DWI And Traffic Violation Charges

 Driving while intoxicated (DWI) charges or citations for traffic violations can and do happen to anyone.
-However, just because these offenses are somewhat commonplace does not mean that they should be taken any less seriously that other criminal charges.
+However, just because these offenses are somewhat commonplace does not mean that they should be taken any less seriously than other criminal charges.
 A DWI charge can result in an almost immediate suspension of your driver’s license.
 Traffic violations can add up quickly, both in terms of fines and points on your driving record.
 Accumulating too many points can lead to the loss of driving privileges.
 You can help protect your driver’s license with the assistance of an experienced lawyer.

-I am attorney Jeffrey Everhart and I have more than 38 years of experience defending people throughout the Richmond area against criminal charges.
+I am attorney Jeffrey Everhart, and I have more than 38 years of experience defending people throughout the Richmond area against criminal charges.
 If you have been charged with drunk driving or have received a citation for speeding, call me at 804-212-1363 to schedule an appointment to discuss your situation.

 Building A Defense Against DWI Charges

 In Virginia, the legal limit for driving is a blood alcohol content (BAC) of .08, meaning if your BAC is measured at .08 or higher, you will be charged with DWI.
 Driving while under the influence of drugs, including legally prescribed drugs, is also prohibited and may result in DWI charges.
 These charges are serious.
 In addition to fines and the possibility of jail time, your license will be automatically suspended for seven days if you are arrested for suspicion of DWI, and will be suspended for one year upon conviction.
 If you refuse a breath or blood alcohol test, you may also face license suspension due to our state’s implied consent laws.